A Certificate is a chain of one or more certificates, leaf first.

 optional field Leaf set, certificate selection will incur a significant

-TLS 1.2.
-If CipherSuites is nil, a default list of secure cipher suites
+If CipherSuites is nil, a safe default list is used.
+The default cipher

 that servers use if required to verify a client certificate